Vouchrun/pls-lsd-validator-app/README.md

-# eth-lsd-validator-app
+# pls-lsd-validator-app

-ETH LSD Validator App is a user interface where node operators can participate in as validators.
+PLS LSD Validator App is a user interface where node operators can participate in as validators.
 As a convention in web3 all API users interact with are directly from the RPC configured in wallet, so the app is a pure DApp.

 ## Setup Node.js env